mainmatter/playbook/project-procedure/digital-products/README.md

 - a low-fidelity diagram showing steps in the user story, the involved UI elements and transitions between steps

-Once the user story has been clearly defined, revisit it and look for non-essential aspects that are not strictly necessary in order for the user story to provide value as well as edge cases that might not immediately be apparent.
+Once a user story has been clearly defined, revisit it and look for non-essential aspects that are not strictly necessary in order for the user story to provide value as well as edge cases that might not immediately be apparent.
 These will be noted in the user story document as well.